joblyapp/team-liquidados/front/README.md

 ## Implement REMEMBER ME autocomplete.

-* Save on Local Storage the information of email and password
+* Save on Local Storage the information of email and password.
+DONE
+- Add a new key on the USERDATA state.
+DONE

-* Create REMEMBER ME checkbox
+* Create REMEMBER ME checkbox.
+DONE

-* Recover the REMEMBERED data from local storage if it exist
+* Recover the REMEMBERED data from local storage if it exist.
+DONE.